Late Night Tales: Air

-Late Night Tales: Air is the 15th DJ mix album released in the Late Night Tales series on Late Night Tales.
+Late Night Tales: Air is the 15th DJ mix album released in the Late Night Tales series.
 It was mixed by Jean-Benoît Dunckel from French band Air and was originally intended as the 14th release (scheduled for 3 October 2005) but was delayed several times.
 In the meantime, Late Night Tales: Belle & Sebastian was released.
 The Air compilation was eventually released on 11 September 2006.